Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Observations

 \subsection{Photometric data}

 \paragraph{SDSS.} The optical images were obtained thanks to the Sloan Digital Sky Survey Data Release 18 archive \citep[SDSS-V,][]{Kollmeier26}.
 The analysis was carried out on the available \textit{corrected frames}, which are the final step of processing, in the five $u$, $g$, $r$, $i$, and $z$ bands.
 The background subtraction was performed by subtracting the median value of the signal in an area greater than the regions considered. \paragraph{GALEX.} Ultraviolet photometric measurements were made on tiles from the Galaxy Evolution Explorer \citep[GALEX,][]{Martin05}, retrieved on the Mikulski Archive for Space Telescopes GALEX GR6/7 archive.
-We downloaded both the near- and far-ultraviolet (respectively NUV and FUV bands) intensity maps (\texttt{-int.fits}), in counts pix$^{-1}$~s$^{-1}$.
-The background subtraction was performed similarly to the SDSS images. \paragraph{WISE.} Mid to far-IR photometric measurements come from the WISE band 1, 2, 3 and 4 retrieved from the Wide-field Infrared Survey Explorer \citep[WISE,][]{Wright10} AllWISE Source Catalog, together with the uncertainty maps that were used in the error estimation (equation \ref{eq:err_WISE}).
+We downloaded both the near- and far-ultraviolet (NUV and FUV bands, respectively) intensity maps (\texttt{-int.fits}), in counts pix$^{-1}$~s$^{-1}$.
+The background subtraction was performed similarly to the SDSS images. \paragraph{WISE.} Mid- to far-IR photometric measurements come from the WISE band 1, 2, 3, and 4 retrieved from the Wide-field Infrared Survey Explorer \citep[WISE,][]{Wright10} AllWISE Source Catalog, together with the uncertainty maps used in the error estimation (equation \ref{eq:err_WISE}).

-Conversion to Jy is explicited for all bands in App. \ref{app:Jyconversion}.
+Conversion to Jansky is detailed for all bands in Appendix \ref{app:Jyconversion}.

-The SED modeling requires the extracted flux of the subregions, together with the estimated photometric errors, both in milliJansky.
+Spectral energy distribution modeling requires the extracted flux of the subregions, together with the estimated photometric errors, both in milliJansky.
 The computation of our estimate of the uncertainty for the considered fluxes is detailed in App. \ref{app:photo_err}.
 Keeping in mind that these estimations are a lower limit of the photometric flux uncertainty as they do not encompass all instrumental effects and systematic errors.
-We also added an error of 10\% of the flux in quadratic sum for all the bands considered in this work, in order to take into account the neglected flux uncertainties as well as the modeling uncertainties, e.g., due to model aliasing.
+We also added an error of 10\% of the flux in quadratic sum for all the bands considered in this work, in order to take into account the neglected flux uncertainties as well as the modeling uncertainties, for example, due to model aliasing.